dklassic/APFrameworkUI/README.md

 APFramework is a framework created by [DK Liao](https://twitter.com/RandomDevDK) used in [Autopanic](https://store.steampowered.com/app/1274830) and [Autopanic Zero](https://store.steampowered.com/app/1423670).

-The UI System for APFramework is designed with to goals in mind:
+The UI System for APFramework is designed with two goals in mind:

 - To be a text only UI system
 - To be able to quickly initialize UI using code only